-Grades are calculated as a weighted combination of all in-class problems, homework algorithmic problems and theoretical problems.
-In-class problems contribute to 50% of grade and homework problems together with theoretical problems contribute to another 50% of grade.
+Grades are calculated as a weighted combination of all in-class problems, homework algorithmic problems, theoretical problems and Presenting Lab.
+In-class problems and homework problems cost 100 points each.
+Presenting Lab costs 500 points.
+Every student must do Presenting Lab at least once.